Form AOC 4 Filing | Documents Required | Fees | Due Date | Penalty

 --------------Blog Contact Form-------------

-AOC-4 needs to be approved by a practising Company Secretary or Chartered Accountant (CA).
+AOC-4 needs to be approved by a practicing Company Secretary or Chartered Accountant (CA).

-The certification from Company secretary (CS) or the practising CA of a company is mandatory required for AOC-4.
+The certification from the Company secretary (CS) or the practicing CA of a company is mandatory required for AOC-4.

 The financial statements of the company need to be filled with the Registrar of the Company every year.